Exxon Mobil - Largest Oil Company With Huge Potential

 Now that we have discussed Exxon Mobil’s strong investment strategy along with the company’s strong position, let’s conclude by discussing the company’s commitment to shareholder rewards.

-Exxon Mobil Dividend Growth - Exxon Mobil Investor Presentation
+Source: Exxon Mobil Dividend Growth - Exxon Mobil Investor Presentation

 In the 2Q 2017, Exxon Mobil increased its dividend by 2.7% from the previous quarter.
 While a fairly modest increase, this increase shows Exxon Mobil’s commitment to being a dividend aristocrat and the company’s long-term commitment to shareholders.
-On top of this the company continues to have a flexible share repurchase program having returned an astounding $370 billion to shareholders since the merger between Exxon and Mobil.
+On top of this, the company continues to have a flexible share repurchase program having returned an astounding $370 billion to shareholders since the merger between Exxon and Mobil.

 These strong returns show Exxon Mobil’s commitment to shareholders through the 2000-2001 crash, 2008-2009 crash, and the present oil crash.